codess-aus/PL-900/Power_BI.md

 Power Bl can connect to Dynamics 365 Customer Insights and bring in its data such as customer details, roles, locations, and key performance indicators (KPls).
 Power Bl can create visualizations from Microsoft Dataverse audit logs, but these visualizations will be limited because the audit data available does not include the field or value changes, only whether a record has been changed.

+In Power BI, you can connect to many different types of data sources, then shape the data to meet your needs into a dataset.
+A Power Bl report has one or more pages of visualizations.
+All of the visualizations in a report must come from a single dataset
+Power Bl can extract tabular data directly from a website URL and other public data sources and combine this data with your own data.

 ## Power BI Desktop
 Use Power BI Desktop to create reports and connect them to SharePoint lists.
 You should use Power BI Desktop to perform tasks like creating reports, calculating columns and configuring security settings.